gprMax/gprMax/docs/source/examples_simple_2D.rst

 Introductory/basic 2D models
 ****************************

-This section provides some general example models in 2D that demonstrate how to use certain features of gprMax.
+This section provides some introductory example models in 2D that demonstrate basic features of gprMax.
 Each example comes with an input file which you can download and run.

 .. _example-2D-Ascan: